mysiar/mysiar.github.io/_posts/2025-02-08-HomeAssistant-logs.md

 ## Requirements
 * instance of HomeAssistant obviously ;)
 * instance of OpenObserve, I have mine in Proxmox container.
-* install fluent-bit HA addon [https://github.com/ablyler/ha-addon-fluent-bit](https://github.com/ablyler/ha-addon-fluent-bit)
+* install Fluent Bit HA addon [https://github.com/ablyler/ha-addon-fluent-bit](https://github.com/ablyler/ha-addon-fluent-bit)

 ## Configuration
 * I created a `parsers.conf` file to have option to add custom parsers.
 FIle is basically a copy from fluent-bit github repository.
-File location `/addon_configs/144431fc_fluent_bit/parsers.conf`
+File location `/addon_configs/144431fc_fluent_bit/parsers.conf`, Link to the file in Resources
+* If you do not need custom parsers and `parser.conf` file, skip file creation and remove `Parsers_File` line from `SERVICE` definition
 * Create `/addon_configs/144431fc_fluent_bit/fluent_bit.conf`

 fluent_bit.conf